citusdata/citus/src/backend/distributed/README.md

 clusters with many nodes.
 To ensure that we're not doing too many tasks in parallel though we have a few ways to limit concurrency:

-1. Tasks can depend on eachother.
+1. Tasks can depend on each other.
 This makes sure that one task doesn't start before all the ones that it depends on have finished.
 2. The maximum number of parallel tasks being executed at the same time can be limited using `citus.max_background_task_executors`.
 The default for